“The Saints,” and “The Faithful”

 1 Paul, an apostle of Jesus Christ by the will of God, to the saints which are at Ephesus, and to the faithful in Christ Jesus: Ephesians 1:1 (KJV)

-Thus, Paul encourages all grace-saved believers of today to go beyond the first things of their salvation, justification by grace, sanctification, and identification as seen in Paul’s Romans chapters 3-8.
-In Paul’s early epistles grace salvation was still focused toward “the Jew First” and the Gentile secondarily.
-But after Israel’s total “fall” in Acts 28:28, Paul then beckons ALL men (Eph, 3:9), Jew and Gentile, as equals to now go unto the fullness of ‘the knowledge’ of “riches of the inheritance” and eternal destiny in “the heavenly places.”
-This is now based upon the revelation of “THE mystery” of all mysteries, concerning the Gentile “church,” which is “body of Christ(Eph.
+But after Israel’s total “fall” of Acts 28:28 was declared by Paul, Paul then beckons “ALL men” (Eph, 3:9), Jew and Gentile, as genuine equals, to now go unto the fullness of ‘the knowledge’ of “riches of the inheritance” and eternal destiny in “the heavenly places.”
+This truth is now based upon the revelation of the “Great mystery” of all mysteries, concerning the Gentile “church,” which is “body of Christ” (Eph.
 1:22b-23a).
 Thus, Paul prayed for all men including the saved “Saints” and, “the faithful” of Eph 1:1, 15-23, commending them as seen in Eph 3:14-21.

-Thus I pray; “That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him:” Ephesians 1:17 (KJV)
+“That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him:” Ephesians 1:17 (KJV)

 Arthur J. Licursi